Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Case Study: Upgrading the Existing Slotted ALOHA Implementations

-In a simple upgrade, Fig.~\ref{fig:SA_example}b), the active users are also allowed to transmit once per frame, but the choice of the slots in subsequent frames is determined by a predefined function, which depends both on the user ID and the information received from the beacons sent by the BS.
-Once a user transmission is recovered, the BS retrieves the corresponding user ID, which enables the backtrack and removal of the user transmission from the previous frames and potential resolution of more users.
-In the example from Fig.~\ref{fig:SA_example}, the recovery of transmissions of user 1 and user 4 in the second frame allows to recover user 2 and user 3 from the first frame; for the sake of simplicity, we assume that choice of the slots is the same as in Fig.~\ref{fig:SA_example}a).
+In a simple upgrade, Fig.~\ref{fig:SA_example}b), the active users also transmit once per frame, as in typical FSA.
+Nevertheless, the slot choice is dictated using the CSA approach, modified such that there can be only a single transmission within the subset of slots that belong to a frame.
+This effectively translates to a constraint imposed on the possible edge configurations in the bipartite graph.
+The slot choice is made locally at each user using a predefined function derived through the CSA graph-based design, whose inputs are the user ID and the information received from the beacons sent by the BS.
+Once a transmission is recovered, the BS retrieves the corresponding user ID, which enables the backtrack and cancellation of the replicas from the previous frames and potential resolution of other transmissions.
+In the example from Fig.~\ref{fig:SA_example}b), the recovery of packet of user 1 and user 4 in the second frame allows to recover packets of user 2 and user 3 from the first frame; for the sake of simplicity, we assumed that choice of the slots is the same as in Fig.~\ref{fig:SA_example}a).

-Finally, the extension of the concept is presented in Fig.~\ref{fig:SA_example}c), where users are allowed to repeat the same transmissions in multiple slots of the frame, again according to a predefined function that depends on the user ID and the information received from the BS.
-In this case, the BS removes the recovered packets both in ``forward'' and ``reverse'' direction.
+Finally, the full upgrade that matches the standard CSA is presented in Fig.~\ref{fig:SA_example}c).
+The users are allowed to repeat the same transmissions in multiple slots of the frame; the access strategies are again determined locally according to a predefined function, derived through the CSA approach and depending on the user ID and the information received from the BS.
+In this case, the BS removes the recovered packets both in ``forward'' and ``reverse'' directions.

 We conclude by noting that the application of the concepts described above could be made both in protocols that contend with data and protocols based on access reservation.